 Ask yourself what you want for your business after the sale is finalised.

 Are any of the following things important to you?

-Selling your business to a key competitor, supplier, or another business (or deliberately not selling to them)
+- You'd like to sell your business to a key competitor, supplier, or another business (or deliberately not sell to them)

 These answers will impact your ‘go to market’ strategy and the profile of buyers you will be putting the business in front of.
 Be prepared that saying yes to some of these questions may lead to a smaller pool of potential acquirers for your business.

 Although, if you’re happy for whomever acquires your business, to take on the challenge on their terms, then perhaps the above questions are not relevant.
 This approach certainly provides the largest range of potential buyers and flexibility, but it may require a bit of internal compromise with your motivations to sell your business.

 If you are unsure of your motivations, or aren’t quite sure how you’d like to proceed, it’s always worth talking to an exit advisor.
 They are on hand to present different scenarios to you that you may not have thought about.

 Making these decisions now may seem difficult.
 But they will pay dividends when it comes to proceeding down the sales process.
 You will come to the negotiations with a sense of confidence, and that confidence will lessen the road bumps that are inevitable in a business sale.

 It is important to know your why when you start a business, and it’s just as important to be clear on your why when it comes time to exiting.

 “He who has a why can endure any how.” -- Friedrich Nietzsche